-Option #3.
-Five-Year Payout - Under this option, your spouse must remove all funds from the IRA by December 31 of the year that contains the fifth anniversary of your death.
+Option #3.5-Year Payout - Under this option, your spouse must remove all funds from the IRA by December 31 of the year that contains the fifth anniversary of your death.
 As much or as little as your spouse desires can be removed each year, as long as the entire IRA balance is distributed by the deadline.
+The fact that RMDs are waived for 2020 has the following impact on the 5-year rule.
+Year 2020 is not to be considered in the 5-year calculation.
+It is to be disregarded.
+The practical effect is, a beneficiary has one additional year before the inherited IRA must be closed.